OctoPrint/plugins.octoprint.org/_plugins/octopod.md

 never heard of [OctoPod](https://itunes.apple.com/us/app/octopod-for-octoprint/id1412557625?mt=8) before then you are in for a treat.
-Here are some of its features: multiple printers support, multiple cameras support including full screen with zoom in/out, control your printer using Siri or from your Apple Watch, temperature charts including temp variance.
+Here are some of its features: multiple printers support, multiple cameras support including full screen with zoom in/out, control your printer using Siri, your Apple Watch or your Apple TV, temperature charts including temp variance.
 You can cancel any object being printed since it has support for [Cancel object plugin](https://plugins.octoprint.org/plugins/cancelobject/).
 But that is not the only supported plugin, here are other supported plugins: [TPLink](https://plugins.octoprint.org/plugins/tplinksmartplug/), [PSU Control](https://github.com/kantlivelong/OctoPrint-PSUControl), [Domoticz](https://plugins.octoprint.org/plugins/domoticz/),